jiang-junyao/IReNA/README.md

 discover the biological significance of transcription factors and the regulatory role of each module throughout the process.

+IReNA is still under testing, so there may be some changes for this package in the coming weeks.

 ## Installation

 IReNA needs R version 4.0 or higher,